arcanemachine/hetzner-dns-tools/README.md

 ## Structure

-These tools are seperated by feature into folders/modules:
+These tools are namespaced by feature into folders/modules:
   - zones
   - records

-Each feature/module can perform the following actions
+Each feature/module can perform the following actions:
   - list
   - create
   - get
   - update
   - destroy

 e.g. Running `./zones/zone_list.py` in Bash will list all available DNS zones.
+(Make sure to pass your `HETZNER_DNS_TOKEN` as an environment variable)

 ## Getting human-readable output (pretty-printing)